Amelia, Umbria: Surrounding area

 The hilly countryside around Amelia presents several points of interest.
 The Convent of the Santissima Annunziata, founded by St. Francis' Friars Minor, has a planetarium.
 The Cistercians established a convent at Foce, the Sanctuary of the Virgin.

 The small fraction of Porchiano del Monte has Medieval walls featuring a number of guard towers, and a small Romanesque church, San Simeone.
 The church of S. Timoteo, also Romanesque, has fourteenth- and fifteenth-century frescoes.

-Fornole is home to the Romanesque church of S. Silvestro, with an interesting fresco cycle showing the saint freeing the town from the grasp of a dragon.
+Fornole is home to the Romanesque church of San Silvestro, with an interesting fresco cycle showing the saint freeing the town from the grasp of a dragon.

 Near the town is the Lago Vecchio ("Old Lake") formed by a dam on a small river, the Rio Grande.
 Rowing boats can be rented to come around in the shade of alder, poplar and willow trees, looking for sometimes surprised ducks and herons.
 There is a small park called La Cavallerizza, a former horse racing track, with a walking — or jogging — path around the track, now used for weekend dances and social gatherings.

-Festivals and events

-The main festival of Amelia is the Palio dei Colombi, which stretches over two weeks in late July and early August.
-The central event of this palio is a contest during which riders on horseback representing the city's five medieval neighborhoods (contrade) compete against one another in a game of quintain.
-The winner fires a bolt from a crossbow, hits the target and releases a caged pigeon.

-Education
+International Academic Partnerships

-In 2009, the Association for Research into Crimes against Art (ARCA) first offered its Postgraduate Certificate Program in Art Crime and Cultural Heritage Protection, which is now held from June to August every year in the historic center of Amelia in collaboration with the city of Amelia.
+In 2009, the city of Amelia formed a partnership with the Association for Research into Crimes against Art (ARCA) inviting the researchers to host their professional development Postgraduate Certificate Program in Art Crime and Cultural Heritage Protection, inside the city's 14th century Collegio Boccarini cloister adjacent to the Museo Civico Archeologico.
+This program is held from late May through mid August annually in the historic center of Amelia in collaboration with the city of Amelia.

+In addition, since April 2024, the city of Amelia has also been hosting the Amelia International Conservation Studies (AICS) summer field school, organized by the Art Restoration and Conservation International Field School (ARCIFS).
+The AICS program offers comprehensive education and training in the disciplines of historic preservation, restoration, and conservation.
+Through a combination of lectures, activities, fieldwork, workshops, and field trips, students gain practical and theoretical knowledge in art restoration and conservation, working on real conservation projects under the guidance of industry professionals.